Echo: Secrets of the Lost Cavern: Plot

 Secret of the Lost Cavern is set in the Paleolithic period around 15,000 B.C.
 The game follows Arok, a young hunter who discovers a cavern marked with a strange symbol.
 It reminds him of a charismatic traveler, Klem, who ventured through the lands of his clan a few years before.
 Klem is a painter and sorcerer with the gift of speaking with the spirits of the world through the paintings he creates on cave walls.
 Arok spent many days with this shaman artist, fascinated by his creations and his stories.
 After noticing the painter's talent in the cavern, Arok decides not to return to his clan, but rather follow the path of his mentor.

 Reception

-The PC version received above-average reviews according to the review aggregation website Metacritic.
+The PC version received "mixed or average reviews" according to the review aggregation website Metacritic.

 Mark Smith of Game Chronicles thought the game offered a breath of fresh air in a category of boring and badly designed adventure games.
 Bodo Naser of 4Players noted that generic puzzles had been included to artificially lengthen the game's play time.
 Charles Herold of The New York Times called the game "painfully sincere" and found that its "story is a perfunctory vehicle for puzzles and a little anthropological teaching."